egonw/cdkbook/atomsbonds.md

 ```

 Appendix [B](appisotopes.md#sec:isotopes) lists all isotopes defined in the CDK with a natural
-abundance of more then 0.1.
+abundance of more than 0.1.

 ### IAtomType